My mantra as an accountant, for my clients?

 CAN I PAY AFTER I GET MY ROYALTIES?

 Payment is on a monthly instalment basis to allow us both to have a smooth cash flow.
-If you want to join up with me and this is a particular problem for you, email me to discuss it, and/or start after a royalty quarter has ended.
+If you want to join up with me and this is a particular problem for you, email me to discuss it.

 ARE MY DETAILS GOING TO BE EXPOSED ONLINE?